Main aim

 ———-

-That’s it.
-Feel free to download a printable version of the whole lesson plan and all the materials.
+That’s it!
+You can download a printable version of the whole lesson plan and all the materials.
+And if you have other favourite ways of teaching opposites to very young learners, share them in the comments below.